Carlyle eyes $4 billion profit from China insurance exit

-HONG KONG Carlyle Group (CG.O) plans to sell its remaining stake in China's third-largest insurer CPIC in a deal valued at up to $790 million (490 million pounds), according to an outline agreement seen by Reuters.
+HONG KONG Carlyle Group (CG.O) plans to sell its remaining stake in China's third-largest insurer CPIC in a deal valued at up to $790 million, according to an outline agreement seen by Reuters.

 Should the sale succeed, private equity group Carlyle will have exited the business with its largest dollar profit on an investment.